 (5) The platform operator reserves the right to edit and adapt contents of job descriptions for technical reasons, so that they are accessible without any errors in the AppJobber app and on the AppJobber platform.

-(6) A commission of 50% of the job reward, at least 0,50 euro, is payable by the client after a contractor’s successful completion of a job, unless otherwise agreed.
+(6) A commission of 50% of the job reward, at least 50 euro cent, is payable by the client after a contractor’s successful completion of a job, unless otherwise agreed.

 §5 Job Specification and Execution